 On these pages you will find information on our degree courses, including our newly launched BSc in Climate Science, alongside information on fieldwork on our courses and on career destinations for Durham Earth Science graduates.
 We pride ourselves on the high quality of our teaching and on being a welcoming friendly department staffed by academics and support staff dedicated to your success at university.
 Click through the content below to find out more about our courses, go on a virtual tour of the department and hear from some of our current students.
 Let's start with a welcome from our Head of Department, Professor Andy Aplin.

 Additional Course and module information

 Are you interested in the research we do at Durham?
 If so we have put together a series of story maps that take you through what some of our scientists are researching at the moment.
-You can find them by clicking here, or the explore the links below:
+You can browse them by clicking here, or the explore the links below:

 Throughout their degrees, our undergraduates hone their research skills through practical work and assessments.
 This culminates in BSc dissertations and MSci research projects.
 Our students have a great track record of getting their undergraduate research published in peer-reviewed scientific journals and at winning prizes for their efforts.
 Come and join us and see your name in print!

 Some recent contributions to science from our undergraduates

 Edey Alex (4th year undergraduate), Allen MB, Nilfouroushan F. (2020) Kinematic variation within the Fars Arc, eastern Zagros, and the development of fold‐and‐thrust belt curvature.
 Tectonics.
 Aug;39(8):e2019TC005941.

 Law Rob (3rd year undergraduate), Allen MB.
 (2020) Diachronous Tibetan Plateau landscape evolution derived from lava field geomorphology.
 Geology.
 Mar 1;48(3):263-7.